Probiotic side effects sometimes happen. They are mostly mild. What are the reasons for such side effects?

 It is unclear why this occurs.
 However, it is considered a healthy sign and not in any way an adverse effect.
 Recent research has revealed that probiotic bacteria affect the body much deeper than previously thought.
 Friendly bacteria work on a cellular level and promote many body functions, including the reproductive organs.
 This might be a reason why probiotics can affect women’s periods.

-- If probiotics are combined with any anti-fungal medication
+- Probiotics combined with anti-fungal medication

 - Severe problems with the intestinal lining